ubisoft/massgate/README.md

 In order to run Massgate, you need a MySQL server it can connect to and a database prepared with data and tables.
-The commands to create them can be found in the SQL file under the database folder.
+The commands to create them can be found in the SQL file under the share/sql folder.

 To set up MySQL on localhost using the command line tool would look something like this: